-This Information Circular accompanies the Notice of Annual General Meeting (the "Notice") and is furnished to shareholders holding common shares (the "Common Shares") in the capital of Core Assets Corp. (the "Company") in connection with the solicitation by the management of the Company of proxies to be voted at the annual general and special meeting (the "Meeting") of the shareholders to be held at 10:00 a.m.
-(Vancouver time) on March 23, 2022 at the offices of the Company, Suite 1450, 789 West Pender, Street, Vancouver, BC V6C 1H2 or at any adjournment or postponement thereof.
+This Information Circular accompanies the Notice of Annual General and Special Meeting (the "Notice") and is furnished to shareholders holding common shares (the "Common Shares") in the capital of Core Assets Corp. (the "Company") in connection with the solicitation by the management of the Company of proxies to be voted at the annual general and special meeting (the "Meeting") of the shareholders to be held at 10:00 a.m.
+(Vancouver time) on March 27, 2024 at the offices of the Company, Suite 1450, 789 West Pender, Street, Vancouver, BC V6C 1H2 and via teleconference at toll free at 1-866-811-9555, Participation Code: 7114225# or at any adjournment or postponement thereof.